• Skip to primary navigation

 Add beef to the sautéed vegetables, season with salt, and cook stirring frequently, until the meat has browned.

-Then, add tomato purée, tomato paste, a bay leaf, salt, parmesan cheese rind, and oregano to taste.
+Then, add tomato purée, tomato paste, a bay leaf, salt, parmesan cheese rind, and oregano to taste, about 1 teaspoon.
 Simmer on low.

 Place in baking dish, seam side down.
 Spoon more sauce on top and sprinkle with remaining mozzarella cheese.
 Cover and set in the refrigerator until you are ready to bake.